The challenge for learners is the need not only to learn the information, but to be able to recall it later; much later.

 SIMTICS is a web-based system that allows you to apply the principles of spaced repetition to learning medical procedures and skills.
-SIMTICS teaches medical students not just facts about medical procedures or details of anatomy, but also provides medical simulations which allow you to learn and practice the actual procedures, and test your knowledge of them through active recall.
+SIMTICS teaches medical students not just facts about medical procedures or details of anatomy, but also provides simulations which allow you to learn and practice the actual procedures, and then test your knowledge of them through active recall.

 How to study in medical school?

 In summary, what’s the answer to the question: how to study in medical school?
 While many medical students are tempted to cram right before an exam, that is actually one of the worst ways to learn because you’ll forget the information much more quickly.
 Using spaced repetition instead will make your study workload lighter, will be more efficient as a way to remember information, and more importantly will ensure that you can recall facts and procedures perfectly for the rest of your career—not just for the upcoming test!